5 3 As Improper Fraction

 Q: Can any fraction be converted into an improper fraction?

 A: Yes, any fraction, whether it's a proper fraction or a mixed number, can be represented as an improper fraction.
 A proper fraction will simply have the same numerator and denominator in its improper fraction form.
-For example, 3/5 can also be considered an improper fraction as the numerator and denominator have the same value.
+Here's one way to look at it: 3/5 can also be considered an improper fraction as the numerator and denominator have the same value.

 Q: Is there a way to check if my conversion is correct?